fastprof-hep/fastprof/doc/stat.rst

 The computations follow the prescriptions presented in Ref.
 [Asimov]_.
 The :math:`t_{\mu}`, :math:`q_{\mu}` and :math:`\tilde{q}_{\mu}` test statistics are implemented.
 Upper limits can be computed using the :math:`\text{CL}_s` [CLs]_ modified frequentist prescription.

-Tools to perform the computations are listed in the :ref:`utilities-comp` section.
+Tools to perform the computations are listed in the :ref:`utilities` section.

 Setting upper limits from sampling distributions